SliferSkyd/airplane-shooting/README.md

 - SDL2 Library: ```apt-get install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev```

+If even not, write a heart letter to the United Nations, they may listen to you!

 **NOTE**: Other OS haven't be considered yet.

 ## How to play